The JCC Movement is a great place to build a career for people who really like people

 Gratz College will offer a 30% tuition discount per course, in addition to the scholarship received from JCC Association.

 - MA: Jewish Studies

 - MA or PhD: Holocaust and Genocide Studies

 - MEd: Jewish Instructional Education

 Hebrew College is happy to provide a matching scholarship to students who enroll in one of the below 36- or 45-credit degree programs; students must take at least 12 credits in an academic year to quality.
 Students may also apply for additional Hebrew College merit fellowships, which could raise the total scholarship amount given. - Please note: Hebrew College scholarship funds will be applied directly to tuition.

 - MA of Jewish Education with or without a specialization in Early Childhood Jewish Education, Jewish Experiential Education, Jewish Special Education, or Interfaith Families Jewish Engagement (36 credits)

-- MA of Arts in Jewish Studies with or without a specialization in Social and Environmental Change Leadership of Jewish Mysticism and Spirituality (36 credits)
+- MA in Jewish Studies, with or without specialization in Social and Environmental Change Leadership or Jewish Mysticism and Spirituality (36 credits)